World Leaders Exclude Trump And The U.S. On New Major Trade Deal

-In Donald Trump’s “American First” policy toward trade deals with other countries, world leaders from 11 other countries have now banded together and found a path forward with a major trade deal that has left out the United States and Donald Trump.
-In the trade agreement known as the Trans-Pacific Partnership, or the TPP deal for short, countries from 11 major nations on the Pacific Rim have found a new path forward and announced a deal early Saturday.
+In Donald Trump’s “America First” policy toward trade deals with other countries, world leaders from 11 other countries have now banded together and found a path forward with a major trade deal that has left out the United States and Donald Trump.
+In the trade agreement known as the Trans-Pacific Partnership, or the TPP for short, countries from 11 major nations on the Pacific Rim have announced a deal early Saturday.

 With this latest round of negotiations and structuring for the TPP deal, which was originally championed by Donald Trump’s predecessor Barack Obama, Donald Trump was not present and the United States had no voice in how it would play out, according to a report by the Associated Press.
 Originally, world leaders had tried to get the TPP deal rushed to the table before Trump took office, but most backed out of rushing it in fear that they would not get it right the first time.